 1. Enhanced Security

 Surprised that security is at the top of the list?
 Security is often a significant concern for organizations moving to the cloud.
 Indeed, entrusting your data or workloads to a public cloud provider that will co-locate it with other companies can be unsettling.
 As we discuss in our blog, “Public Cloud, Private Cloud, Hybrid Cloud: What’s the Right Answer?” there is a solution to this too.
+Microsoft reports that 94% of small businesses have experienced enhanced security since moving to the cloud.
 The right private cloud provider will bring you the advantage of the latest technology and robust security architecture to protect your sensitive information.
-For instance, if your employee loses a laptop, you can remotely wipe any classified data.
+For instance, you can remotely wipe any classified data if your employee loses a laptop.

 2. Efficiency and Resource Utilization